 That’s not to say this type of chatbot can’t be useful: if your company tends to get only a certain number of questions that are usually asked in just a few ways, then a simple rules-based chatbot is probably the way to go.
-But for most companies these days, this technology is not powerful enough to keep up with their customer queries.
+But for many companies these days, this technology is not powerful enough to keep up with their customer queries.

 The new generation of chatbots are NLP-powered agents that get smarter each day.
 They carry information from one conversation to the next and learn as they go.
 Here are some of the most important elements of an NLP-powered chatbot:

 Dialogue Management: This tracks the state of the conversation.
 The core components of dialogue management in AI chatbots include a context—saving and sharing data exchanged in the conversation—and session—one conversation from start to finish.

 Human Handoff: This refers to the seamless communication and execution of a handoff from the AI chatbot to a human agent.

 Business Logic Integration: It’s important that your chatbot has been programmed with your company’s unique business logic.

-- Rapid Iteration: You want your bot to be slick and easily programmable, which the bots of today generally are.
+Rapid Iteration: You want your bot to be slick and easily programmable.
 Rapid iteration refers to the fastest route to the right solution.

 Training and Iteration: To ensure your chatbot doesn’t go awry, it’s necessary to systematically train and send feedback to improve its understanding of customer intents using real-world conversation data being generated across channels.

 Natural Language Processing: Your chatbot’s NLP works off the following keys: utterances (ways the user refers to a specific intent), intent (the meaning behind the words a user types), entity (details that are important to the intent like dates and locations), context (which helps to save and share parameters across a session), and session (one conversation from start to finish, even if interrupted).